kodecocodes/i9t/contacts/contacts.markdown

 2. Add contacts to the user's contact store.
 3. Search the user’s contacts and filter using `NSPredicate`.

-Along the way, you'll learn about best practices for dealing with the user’s contacts and how to get the most our of the Contacts framework.
+Along the way, you'll learn about best practices for dealing with the user’s contacts and how to get the most out of the Contacts framework.

 ## Getting started

 In this chapter, you'll create the **RWConnect** app, which is a social network for iOS developers.
 The app has a friends list to help you keep in touch with all the great developers you know via email.

->**Note**: I highly recommend that you use the simulator instead of a real device to test your app in this chapter; you'll have to reset your device in order to test the app permissions, and you don't want to reset your personal iPhone, do you?
+>**Note**: You should use the simulator instead of a real device to test your app in this chapter; you'll have to reset your device in order to test the app permissions, and you don't want to reset your personal iPhone, do you?

 Open the starter project **RWConnect-Starter** and run it on the iPhone 6 Simulator; you'll see a table view with four friends listed, each with a name, picture, and email: